 Great Barrier Island is an inhabited island which is a relatively short 50 minute flight from Auckland.
-It's home to about 1000 residents, a popular spot for tourists, and is where you can see the amazing black petrel.
-The petrels themselves are members of the tube-nose family and are burrow nesting seabirds, with the majority of nests being found around Great Barriers highest point on Harakimata (Mt Hobson).
+It's home to about 1000 residents, a popular spot for tourists, and it's forested mountains are where you can experience the amazing black petresls.
+The petrels themselves are members of the tube-nose family and are burrow nesting seabirds, with the majority of nests being found around Great Barriers highest point on Hirakimata (Mt Hobson).
 In order to monitor the more than 450 study burrows, we would be living in the bush for the next 35 days and heading out daily to establish who is living where, as well as attempting to find new burrows in the more inaccessible areas of the bush.
 Cue 35 days of soaring temperatures, bush bashing through dense bush, and a deepening understanding of how vague topographic maps in New Zealand really are.

 It wouldn't just be working through the day either, as many of the breeding pairs would swap roles under the cover of darkness.
 The parent who has been incubating the egg for several days will swap with their partner when they return from feeding at sea, and at night you could easily see this exchange taking place.
 The returning adults would crash land through the forest canopy onto the floor below, and those heading out to sea would seek out a high point to take off from.
 The wooden summit platform in this case being the perfect site to set out to sea, so we would sit and wait, listening for the sound of claws on stairs as they climbed their way to the launch pad.
 One person with quick enough reactions could catch the individual, have their band recorded or assigned to them if they didn't already have one, and then be released again to carry on their business.